Sales, Specials, Deals & Bargains

 Don't give up - the bargains are worth chasing!

-Things are getting easier; there are more and more multilingual websites, and Google Translate is consistently improving.
+Things are getting easier; there are more multilingual websites and translation options are constantly improving.
 With the information on these Shopping pages, you should be able to find Finnish companies providing the goods or services you're looking for, and you should be able to recognise any special deals they may be offering at their websites.
-If you'd like the added advantage of 'limited offers for registered customers only' but you can't work out how to join, just telephone the company - chances are high that someone there will be able to help you in yur language!
+If you'd like the added advantage of 'limited offers for registered customers only' but you can't work out how to join, just telephone the company - chances are high that someone there will be able to help you in your language!

 Tap the Share button